-The Retrospect is one of the most effective processes for capturing lessons learned from a project team, after the end of a piece of work.
+The Retrospect is one of the most effective processes for capturing lessons learned from a project team, after the end of a piece of work, and should be a core component of your Knowledge Management Framework.
 With a Retrospect, you can bring out the key knowledge and experience developed by a project team, and turn it into actions and resources for the benefit of future projects.
 By facilitating a dialogue within the whole team, you can bring out the knowledge that comes from the team interactions - knowledge that any one individual may be unaware of, but which the team as a whole knows.

 Retrospects are face-to-face meetings that take place as soon as possible after a project is completed.
 The duration varies depending on number of people, duration, and complexity of the project.
 They can be from 30 minutes to an hour for a short, simple project or four or more hours for a 10 person, six month project.
 A Retrospect of an alliance between several departments or companies may take two days.
 A general rule of thumb for working out how long to allow, is to multiply the number of people on the team by 30 minutes.

 Who to invite.
 Invite the team who were involved in delivering the project.
 The team leader, all team members, the customer or client for the project, and all other key participants.
 You cannot really hold a Retrospect with more than about 12 people, so if the extended team exceeds 12, then either invite just the core team, or hold separate Retrospects for sub-projects.
 Appoint an external facilitator.